-Microsoft Tunnel is a VPN gateway solution for Microsoft Intune.
-The tunnel allows access to on-premises resources from iOS/iPadOS and Android Enterprise devices using modern authentication and Conditional Access.
-This article explains how the tunnel works, including prerequisites to use it, and its architecture.
+Microsoft Tunnel is a VPN gateway solution for Microsoft Intune that runs in a Docker container on Linux and allows access to on-premises resources from iOS/iPadOS and Android Enterprise devices using modern authentication and Conditional Access.

 Overview of Microsoft Tunnel

 Microsoft Tunnel Gateway installs to a Docker container that runs on a Linux server.
-The Linux server can be a physical box in your on-premises environment, or a virtual machine that runs on-premises or in the cloud.
-After the tunnel installs, you use Intune VPN profiles for iOS or Android to direct your devices to use the tunnel for connections to your corporate network and resources.
+The Linux server can be a physical box in your on-premises environment or a virtual machine that runs on-premises or in the cloud.
+You'll deploy a Microsoft Tunnel client app and Intune VPN profiles to your iOS and Android devices to enable them to use the tunnel to connect to corporate resources.
 When the tunnel is hosted in the cloud, you’ll need to use a solution like Azure ExpressRoute to extend your on-premises network to the cloud.

 Through the Microsoft Endpoint Manager admin center, you’ll:

 - Download the Microsoft Tunnel installation script that you’ll run on the Linux servers.

 - Configure aspects of Microsoft Tunnel Gateway like IP addresses, DNS servers, and ports.

 - Deploy VPN profiles to devices to direct them to use the tunnel.